jedick/R-help-chat/README.md

 ## Usage

 - Set your `OPENAI_API_KEY` environment variable
-- Grab one or more gzip'd text files from [The R-help Archive](https://stat.ethz.ch/pipermail/r-help/) and put them in a folder named `R-help`
+- Grab one or more gzip'd files from [The R-help Archive](https://stat.ethz.ch/pipermail/r-help/), gunzip them, and put them in a folder named `R-help`
 - Run this Python code to create the vector database:

 ```python